bew0055/Scripting-Project/README.md

 To download the software packages for Plink, please visit https://www.cog-genomics.org/plink/ - utilize whichever of the "Stable" binary downloads apply to your operating system.
 I used Plink 1.9 for this example.
 In my actual project, I utilize both versions 1.9 and 2.0.
 (You can just download version 1.9).

+(I have not included these downloads in the GitHub so you can go through the process of downloading them yourself - I dragged them from my download directory into my working directory when dealing with them on my own.)

 ## Purpose of This Project and Overview of Scripts/Packages
 **The goal of this project is to run population based ancestry analysis on samples to see what percentage of their makeup comes from different populations.**